wueric/variable-rate-sta/README.md

 the timecourse).

-Note that even if we set the resampling frequency at some integer multiple of the monitor refresh rate, the resampled bin intervals will eventually go out-of-sync with the monitor refresh intervals, because of temporal jitter in the frame rate.
+Note that even if we set the resampling frequency at some integer multiple of the monitor refresh rate, the resampled bin intervals will eventually go out-of-sync with the monitor refresh intervals, because of temporal jitter in the frame rate from the monitor.

 Approximate runtime: about 4-8 minutes for 30 minute white noise stimulus.
 Stixel size doesn't appear to strongly affect the runtime.

+Saves a pickle file, contains a Dict with RGB STAs for every cell in the dataset

+Requires numpy, pytorch >= 1.4, usual Python infrastructure stuff.
+Runs on GPU.

 #### Synopsis